 ‘Where in Lebanon is this?
 Can you take me there?’
 This is Instagram message I sent Explore Lebanon Tours when I saw the photos of what I later learned was Chouwen!

-I knew in my 6 nights and 5 days in Beirut I wanted to some day trips from Beirut so I could see more of Lebanon.
-I went to Byblos on my own via Uber but I also wanted to go somewhere with a guide, I wanted to go hiking in Lebanon, and go somewhere that not as many people visit so I could see more and understand more of this Country.
+I knew in my 6 nights and 5 days in Beirut I wanted to do some day trips from Beirut so I could see more of Lebanon and the best places in Lebanon.
+I went to Byblos on my own via Uber (which is a great day trip from Beirut!) but I also wanted to go somewhere with a guide, I wanted to go hiking in Lebanon, and go somewhere that not as many people visit so I could see more and understand more of this Country.
 As it turns out my day trip from Beirut with Explore Lebanon Tours to Chouwen was the perfect choice!

 Explore Lebanon Tours

 Nicola runs Explore Lebanon Tours, she’s an Aussie who visited Lebanon many years ago, fell in love with the Country, left, came back, left and then moved here!
 She set up Explore Lebanon Tours because whilst she was in Lebanon as a tourist she didn’t think the quality of tours on offer were good enough, especially compared to the prices she paid.